Seoni district: History

 In the late 17th century, the Raja of Mandla Narendra Shah asked fellow Gond king Bakht Buland Shah of Deogarh to help suppress a rebellion of two Afghan captains, Azim Khan and Lunde Khan.
 At Pratappur near Seoni, the two kings defeated the adventurers and Narendra Shah ceded the territory now part of Seoni district to Bakht Buland Shah.
 Bakht Buland Shah gave the Dongartal region to Raj Khan, an Afghan adventurer, as governor.
-He also put his relative Raja Ram Singh in charge of Seoni region, who built a fort at Chhapra.
-Raj Khan took part of modern Bhandara district, preseumably at the instigation of Bakht Buland Shah.
+He also put his relative Raja Ram Singh in charge of Seoni region, who built a fort at Chhapara.
+Raj Khan took part of modern Bhandara district, presumably at the instigation of Bakht Buland Shah.
 In 1743, Raghoji Bhosle of Nagpur took over Deogarh kingdom, including Seoni district.
-Raj Khan died the same year, but his son Muhammad continued to hold Seoni in the name of the Raja of Deogarh for three years.
-Raghoji offered Khan the entirety of Seoni to govern if he relinquished the part of Bhandara he conquered, which he accepted.
-Khan moved to Chhapara and administered the region as a diwan until his death in 1759.
+Raj Khan died the same year, but his son Muhammad Khan continued to hold Seoni in the name of the Raja of Deogarh for three years.
+Raghoji offered Muhammad Khan the entirety of Seoni to govern if he relinquished the part of Bhandara he conquered, which he accepted.
+Muhammad Khan moved to Chhapara and administered the region as a diwan until his death in 1759.
 During one of his absences in Nagpur, the Raja of Mandla took over Chhapara but Khan quickly drove him out and established the Wainganga and Thanwar as borders of the two kingdoms.
-In 1774 his grandson Md.
-Amin Khan moved headquarters to Seoni.
+During the Bhosale period Seoni came under Nagpur kingdom and many Jagirdari was given to Powars who mostly settled in Barghat, Seoni and Keolari regin of district.
+In 1774 his grandson Muhammad Amin Khan moved his headquarters to Seoni.
 Chhapara was twice sacked by the Pindaris and greatly reduced in size.
-Gonds also regularly attacked the district, and due to his inability to control them Amin's son Md.
-Zamin was recalled as diwan and replaced by Bengaji Bhatoni.
-Although he tried to regain his hereditary land in Dongartal, Zamin died and his widow received a village near Seoni.
+Gonds also regularly attacked the district, and due to his inability to control them Amin's son Muhammad Zamin was recalled as Diwan and replaced by Bengaji Bhatoni.
+Although he tried to regain his hereditary land in Dongartal, Zamin died and his widow received a village near Seoni Modern Bori Kalan.
 A Kharak Bharti Gosain was then given the government of the region by Raghoji but proved to be so oppressive the revenue fell and many areas were depopulated.
 In 1818, after the Battle of Sitabuldi in the Third Anglo-Maratha War, Seoni was given to British control.
 At first the district was administered by officers reporting to Jabalpur, then to the British resident at Nagpur.
 The British raised a police force to counter Gond attacks and made landlords responsible for security of the roads.

 During the 1857 rebellion, a Lodhi landlord in the north of the district rebelled.
-However the most part of the landlords, including the erstwhile Diwan family of Khans, supported the British.
+However most of the landlords, including the erstwhile Diwan family of Khans, supported the British.